-14-18 NOW works with arts and heritage partners across the UK to commission new artworks from leading contemporary artists, musicians, designers and performers.
-Through our Learning and Engagement programme, we support our partners to develop work which demonstrates the powerful impact of arts and heritage learning.
+14-18 NOW worked with arts and heritage partners across the UK to commission new artworks from leading contemporary artists, musicians, designers and performers.
+Through our Learning and Engagement programme, we supported our partners to develop work which demonstrates the powerful impact of arts and heritage learning.

 Take a look at some of the projects we have supported.View Projects

-14-18 NOW is presenting the iconic poppy sculptures Poppies: Wave and Poppies: Weeping Window by artist Paul Cummins and designer Tom Piper at selected locations around the UK.
+14-18 NOW presented the iconic poppy sculptures Poppies: Wave and Poppies: Weeping Window by artist Paul Cummins and designer Tom Piper at selected locations around the UK.

-The Learning and Engagement programme supports schools and teachers through bespoke resources, tailored Teacher CPD and digital media workshops that develop creative skills in response to the artworks and foster a deeper understanding of the First World War through the enduring symbol of the poppy.
+The Learning and Engagement programme supported schools and teachers through bespoke resources, tailored Teacher CPD and digital media workshops that developed creative skills in response to the artworks and fostered a deeper understanding of the First World War through the enduring symbol of the poppy.

 Take a look at some of the films below, made by young people as part of their creative response workshops.
 Please note, this is entirely participant-led content capturing the opinions, reflections and voices of young visitors.View Projects